fetchai/agents-aea/docs/acn-internals.md

 ### Delegate connections

-If the ACN node is configured to run the delegate service, it start listening from a TCP socket at a configurable URI.
+If the ACN node is configured to run the delegate service, it starts listening from a TCP socket at a configurable URI.

 To see a diagram of the message exchanged during a registration request read